 For a surgical biopsy, the surgeon makes an incision in the skin and removes all or part of the abnormal tissue for examination under a microscope.
 Unlike needle biopsies, a surgical biopsy leaves a visible scar on the breast and sometimes causes a noticeable change in the breast's shape.
 It's a good idea to discuss the placement and length of the incision with your surgeon beforehand.
 Also ask your surgeon about scarring and the possibility of changes to your breast shape and size after healing, as well as the choice between local anesthesia and general anesthesia.

 How do I prepare for the test?

 You'll undergo a breast exam and possibly a mammogram before the biopsy to determine where the lump is located.
-If you are having a sedative with local anesthesia, or if you are having general anesthesia, you'll be asked not to eat anything after midnight on the day before the surgery.
+If you are having a sedative with local anesthesia, or if you are having general anesthesia, your doctor’s office will instruct you when you should stop eating and drinking prior to your scheduled time for surgery.

 Tell your doctor if you're taking aspirin, NSAIDs, or any medicine that can affect blood clotting.
 You might have to stop or adjust the dose of these medicines before your test.

 What happens when the test is performed?